dayana123456789/PCB-Components-Detection-using-Mask-RCNN/README.md

 # PCB-Components-Detection-using-Mask-RCNN using Tensorflow 2
-Creating a PCB (Printed Circuit Board) components detection project using Mask R-CNN (Region-based Convolutional Neural Network) is a fascinating computer vision task.
+This is an implementation of PCB (Printed Circuit Board) components detection  using Mask R-CNN,using python 3.8,Tensorflow 2.5.0 is a fascinating and challenging computer vision task.
 Below, I'll provide you with an outline of the project details, including its objectives, components, and steps to execute it successfully